-Currently, we have a 2-week sprint - within which we have a Planning, a Retrospective, and Daily sessions.
+Currently, we have a 2-week sprint, from Tuesday to Monday - within which we have a Planning, a Retrospective, Grooming, and Daily sessions.

-Dailies - Every day at 9:45am (BRT) - We follow the "standard" format of the Scrum Daily ceremony.
+Dailies - Every day at9:45am (BRT)- We follow the "standard" format of the Scrum Daily ceremony.
 Every team member shares the progress they had in their tasks in the previous day, the plans for advancing in the current day, and if there are any blockers.
-NOTE: Whenever the daily "conflicts" with any other call we have, we'll just merge it into the other call.

 You SHOULD check Rocket.Chat for announcements or to answer any pending questions when you start working and before you finish your shift at least.
 You are, of course, encouraged to engage in any conversation on your channels whenever you like.
 Please note you are not expected to be always active in chat.
 Everyone needs time to focus on the task at hand, this is just a rule of thumb so you don't miss out or leave anyone hanging/blocked.

 You SHOULD push your code to the upstream before you finish your working hours.
 This way, if anything critical happens, someone else can take over the task you were working on if needed.

 New contributions will most likely start with a new git branch.
 We don't have strict rules for naming a branch, but here are some suggestions:

 feat/* ****if you'll be working in new feature

 fix/* if you'll be working on a fix

 regression/* if you'll be working on a regression in the current release

 just use a custom name, without the "folder format", if it doesn't fit the suggestions above